evan-dg31/Data-Science/Exploratory Data Analysis (EDA)/read_me.md

 The Product Team at the Bank has observed an uptick in customer churn and a decline in overall growth.
 To address these issues and enhance customer retention, the team is looking to reduce churn and appeal to new customers.
 This project aims to explore and prepare customer data to provide actionable insights and to create predictive models that can help the team make data-driven decisions.

-In this repository, we will go through the initial stages of data preparation and exploratory data analysis (EDA), which will serve as the foundation for two major machine learning projects: prediction and customer. segmentation.
+In this repository, we will go through the initial stages of data preparation and exploratory data analysis (EDA), which will serve as the foundation for two major machine learning projects: prediction and customer segmentation.

-* Churn Prediction: Predicting which customers are likely to churn.
+*Churn Prediction: Predicting which customers are likely to churn.*

-* Customer Segmentation: Identifying distinct customer segments to help personalize marketing and retention efforts.
+*Customer Segmentation: Identifying distinct customer segments to help personalize marketing and retention efforts.*

 ### Objective: